myint/pydiff/README.rst

 pydiff
 ======

 Diffs Python code at the bytecode level.
-This for checking for changes to the actual code structure while ignoring formatting changes.
+This is useful for checking for changes to the actual code structure while ignoring formatting changes.

 Example